 Data technology is becoming a pillar in the food industry.
 Not only does it help to predict and better plan production, but it also allows responding to the new informational needs of consumers, increasingly concerned with what they consume and the origin of the food they take home.

 Data systems combine information on the status of production lines and planning and advise employees who control the production process on how to optimize the different lines of work.
-Also, with artificial intelligence and machine learning, they can learn from previous situations and continuously improve.
+Also, with the application of artificial intelligence in the food industry, they can learn from previous situations and continuously improve.

 This detailed information on the production process can also be applied to primary processes, such as agriculture or livestock, making it much easier to predict supplies and provide consumers with data on the origin of food.
 In fact, with current technology, it is already possible to realize the traceability of 100% of the chain, something that supermarkets like Carrefour take advantage of.